 Several times in my ministry, first as a layperson and since then in vocational ministry, God has called me to leave one ministry and begin another.
 It can be a scary place to face the unknown, yet know that God is up to something new in your life.
 As with most posts I wrote, I share out of my own life experience.
-That’s the best framework of understanding I have.
+It’s the best framework of understanding I have.

-I think it is important, however, to realize that God uses unequaled experiences in each of our lives.
+I think it is important, however, to realize God uses unequaled experiences in each of our lives.
 Your experience will likely be different from mine.
 There was only one burning bush experience we know about in Scripture.
 At the same time, there are some common patterns I think each of us may experience, while the details remain unique.

 This has been the process that I have experienced as God has led me to something new.

 Here are 5 steps in discerning a change in ministry assignment:

 Each time the door of a new opportunity opened it began opening (looking back) when things were going well in my current ministry.
 In fact, people who don’t understand the nature of a call (and some who do) have usually wondered why I would be open to something new.

 I usually have not been able to understand what God is up to, but there is something in me (and usually in my wife at the same time) where I know God is doing something new.
 While I do not know what it is, and not even if it involves a change in my place of ministry, I know God is doing a new work in my heart about something.
 Almost like the king in Daniel 4 who needed an interpretation, I know there’s something out there but at the time I can’t discern it.
 (I’m glad I have the Holy Spirit though to help me.)